crcdng/hen-timeline/timeline.md

 This timeline is dedicated to that community.

-## A Brief Timeline of Hic et Nunc and beyond
+## A Brief Timeline of Hic et Nunc, Teia, and beyond

 ### September 17, 2018
 Launch of the public [Tezos blockchain](https://tezos.com/), the “mainnet”.